syrgkanislab/adversarial_reisz/README2.txt

 # How to set up a virtual environment on a SLURM-based HPC cluster
 This mini-guide contains instructions for using either virtualenv or mamba to set up a virtual environment.
 Use whichever is more convenient, which may depend on what comes pre-installed on your HPC cluster.
-Credit: William Liu and Marvin Lob.

 ## virtualenv
 To set up the environment using the `requirements.txt`, run the following code after replacing the `<...>` placeholders: